txl5858/convertToMp3/README.md

 3) double-click the .reg file to enable windows explorer context and destination location

-4) Now simply open Windows Explorer, browse to you folder of .wavs, right-click the folder and hit convertToMP3.
+4) Now simply open Windows Explorer, browse to a folder of .wavs, right-click the folder and hit convertToMP3.

 5) The script will prompt you for a destination folder name which it will create in the directory specified in step #2.